kneath/kneath.github.com/books/the-idea-factory.md

 ## Quotes

-These are the passages I highlighted while reading, and some notes for my own pleasure.
+These are the passages I highlighted while reading.
+This is pretty long and boring, so if you're not interested you can [jump to the comments](#disqus_thread).

 ----